AGaelleB/15-ft_transcendence/README.md

 ### Journal
+#### 28/10/2024 21h30:
+* route login/ --> give JWTokens to right creds user, turn is_connected to True
+  * already log in user: serializer.ValidationError not to re-issue a pair of tokens
+* route logout/ --> blacklist user Refresh tokens, turn is_connected to False.
+  * Cannot directly override TokanBlacklistView because it does not handle authentication, we use a view/seria that retrieve refresh from the request and then refresh.blacklist(), to ensure a user can only logout himself (if ever he could steal another connected user token)
+  * problem: only refresh can be blacklisted, not acces!
+We may check that user is_connected on all routes that only required auth.
+People rely on acces lifetime, thats crazy!
+* remove routes users/username/[login|logout]/
+* permissions is_connected for routes that only require authentication
+* Todo:
+  * enforce user permissions (friend rmove and friend request) and superuser (on games)
+  * login/logout superuser, tests needed
+  * refresh token logic
+  * ssl certificates with mkcert that bypass sec warning?

 #### 27/10/2024 21h00:
 * User inherits from AbsrtactUser for auth attributes (ie hash passwd)
 * JWT given at api/token --> to be changed to login